Defiance99/My-home-projects/README.txt

-Basic calculator, working on clean js without "Eval" or other libraries
+Basic calculator, working on clean js without the "Eval" or other libraries